influxdata/influxdb-scala/README.md

 ### Deleting Data

     client.deleteData("seriesName", new Date(0), new Date())

-This will delete all data in the given series, vary the start and end date values to delete subsets.
+This will delete all data in the given series, vary the start and end date values to delete smaller ranges.
+You can also call this with
+BigInt parameters instead of dates.

 NOTE: I currently get a 405 Method Not Supported Error when I test this.
 Documentation states it is supported but it may not be in 0.4.

+### Dropping an entire series

+    client.dropSeries("testing")

+This will drop the series named testing.

+### Admin

+     client.listDatabases onComplete {
+        case Success(databases) => databases foreach (db => println(s"Found db ${db.name} with replication factor ${db.replicationFactor}"))
+        case Failure(error) => println(s"Could not list databases: $error")
+     }

+Lists all the databases in the cluster.
+Requires cluster admin credentials.

 ###Typed querying (in the experimental module - requires a scala 2.11.0 milestone build!)